The isolation primitive for multi-tenant AI

 The surface

-Five calls
+Four calls

 Key binding lives at the session layer — never an argument a model can supply.
 The isolation boundary sits below the application, where it can't be reasoned around.